Heimdal

 The platform also allows the user to create custom pay schemes: the user can specify the ransom amount, multiplied by days, personalized notes to be sent to the victim for failure to comply, and payment methods other than Bitcoin.

 RaaS is certainly sophisticated, but not infallible.
-Below, you will find a list of tips to protect your digital assets against Ransomware as a Service.
+Below, you will find a list of tips to prevent ransomware.

 1. Backup Your Endpoints and Servers

-The best possible defense against ransomware and every kind of threat for that matter is to have a backup system in place.
+The best possible ransomware protection is to have a backup system in place.
 You should consider having a local as well as a cloud backup.
-Companies operating on larger networks can opt for an off-site backup location.
-In case of a ransomware attack, crucial data can be restored without having to the ransom.

 2. Don’t Open Suspicious Attachments